jstat17/minihack-rl/README.md

 [minihack](https://github.com/facebookresearch/minihack) environment .
 The
 tasks chosen escalated in  difficulty and therefore processing/training time requirements.
 Starting  with getting the agent to move around the map without dying, and then  attempting to complete levels.
-This code is very much still in development and so, with taking a instruction from the name of the environment, getting  this code to work requires a mini hack.

 Two methods were explored: one model-based (DQN) and one model-free (PPO).
-More success was achieved from the model free method.
 The two methods are split into two folders and to train and then run needs to be done manually.

 ## Get Started
 Please see the `requirements.txt` file to see what Python libraries are